NosrevytsNg/Taxi-v3-Search-Agent/README.md

 ### Initial State (starting configuration of the environment)

 The initial state is defined by:
-- the taxi’s grid position
+- taxi’s grid position
-- the passenger’s pickup location
+- passenger’s pickup location

 ### Goal State

 The goal state is reached when:
-- the passenger is successfully delivered to the correct destination.
+- passenger is successfully delivered to the correct destination.